View this document as: a single page | multiple pages.

 In a federated authentication, the verifier is not tightly associated with RP and is instead operated by a separate but trusted entity, the IdP.
 The PIV Card or derived PIV credential is used to authenticate the PIV cardholder to the IdP of a federation system.
 The IdP creates an assertion that represents the authentication event of the subscriber.
 The IdP sends this assertion to the RP using a federation protocol, and the RP verifies the assertion upon receipt.

-Since the IdP needs to perform the role of verifier, usually the IdP is a service directly provided by the CSP.
+In order to authenticate the subscriber, the IdP needs to perform the role of verifier for one or more PIV credentials in the PIV identity account.
+In some cases, the IdP is a service directly tied to the home agency IdMS.
 This tight coupling allows the IdP a direct view of the status of the PIV identity account and all associated PIV credentials.
-However, there are several mechanisms for an IdP to be run by a party other than the CSP.
-For example, the CSP could outsource the IdP functionality and synchronize the state of its PIV identity accounts using a provisioning protocol or similar system.
-Alternatively, the use of PKI-based PIV credentials allows an IdP to be run by a party other than the CSP.
-In this scenario, the validity of the PIV identity account is inferred from the validity of the credential presented to the third-party IdP.
+However, there are several mechanisms for a PIV IdP to be run by a party other than the home agency.
+For example, the home agency could outsource the IdP functionality and synchronize the state of its PIV identity accounts using a provisioning protocol or similar system.
+Alternatively, PKI-based PIV credentials can be verified by an IdP that is run by a party other than the home agency.
+In this scenario, the validity of the PIV identity account is inferred from the validity of the credential presented to the third-party IdP, and there is no connection to the home agency IdMS.

 Federation Considerations